Good day, dear readers. It’s been a few days since I have had a chance to pontificate….ehr…author a blog.

 But I digress.

 We traveled north out of Whistler to the town of Pemberton.
 A farming community with several new buildings like the city library, the school.
 And then there is the Big Sky Golf course.
 It was hard to keep my head down when I took a rip at the ball.
 Those mountains were so beautiful, I longed to look up.
 One of the prettiest mountain courses I have ever played.
 We were having a grand time until the Rayman drove his cart where he shouldn’t and then hightailed it over to the loo.
 The golf cart trail did not lead by the loo which is unusual.
 About that time, the women playing behind us arrived and took note of his transgression.
 The one woman, let’s call her Blondie, reprimanded our friend Tom.
 Her tone was antagonistic.
 Tom told Blondie he did not park the cart there.
 Then she spoke to Ruth in the same tone.
 Ruth informed her that Tom would not do that.
 Then Blondie said, “And speed it up while you’re at it.”
 And where was Rayman? oh, that’s right.
 In the loo.
 When he returned, he knew nothing of these exchanges.
-It was only when we had teed off (perhaps in more ways than one), that he was brought up to the speed.
+It was only when we had teed off (perhaps in more ways than one), that he was brought up to speed.

 Rayman was madder than a guy who found his wife having a drink with another man.
 He wanted to go back and have words.
 He was disabused of that notion by the rest of us.
 Then at the turn, we went by the starter’s shack and Rayman jumped out and talked with the starter.
-The starter said that the women were members of Big Sky and sometimes get overly protective of the course.
+The starter said that the women were members of Big Sky and sometimes they get overly protective of the course.
 That’s when Rayman informed her that we had paid a lot of money and come from a great distance and we didn’t appreciate Blondie’s attitude.

 For the rest of the round, people came by to make certain that we were happy, that everything was okay.
 The staff really bent over backward to make us happy.
 We had a happy ending!!